Axel2293/Obsidian-Notes/Web Development/HTTP - Hypertext Transfer Protocol.md

 It contains:
 - *Request line*: Contains the method, the url, and the HTTP version.
 	- Methods: GET, POST, PUT, DELETE
-		- GET: reuqest data from a specific
+		- GET: request data from a specified resource
+		- POST: submits data to be processed to a specified resource
+		-